jayanth920/geoFront-python/README.md

     python location_notifier.py
     ```

-2. Press the `e` key while running the script to fetch the latest location and receive a notification.
+2. Press the `x` key while running the script to fetch the latest location and receive a notification.

 3. The notification will display the `country` and `state` of the latest location.